nightmode/feri/docs/advanced/api/config.md

 Defaults to `4000`.

-Websocket server port for extension clients.
+WebSocket server port for extension clients.

 ## config.fileType